JuliaMolSim/DFTK.jl/README.md

 other research in the future.

 ## Contact
-Feel free to contact us (Michael F. Herbst and Antoine Levitt) directly, to open issues and to submit pull requests.
+Feel free to contact us (@mfherbst and @antoine-levitt) directly, open issues or submit pull requests.
 Any contribution or discussion is welcome!